 Why Are Drug Prices So High?

-It's true of generic drugs.
-And if you look at novel drugs, when they are created, they're introduced at the highest possible price, in you guessed it, the US of A. David, one third of all people with chronic illness who are prescribed drugs, don't take those drugs because they can't afford it.
+“If you look at novel drugs, when they are created, they're introduced at the highest possible price, in you guessed it, the US of A. One third of all people with chronic illness who are prescribed drugs, don't take those drugs because they can't afford it.
 So, we create the drugs that serve the world, we pay the highest prices that our own citizens can't afford.” - John Driscoll (CareTalk)

 Why Are Hospitals So Expensive?